Date: 26 May 2021

-We love keeping you up-to-date by email about our latest products, services, offers and events, but if you decide that you don’t want to receive these communications at any point, you can unsubscribe as follows:
+We love keeping you up-to-date by email and by SMS about our latest products, services, offers and events, but if you decide that you don’t want to receive these communications at any point, you can unsubscribe as follows:

 You have the following rights in relation to the personal information we hold about you, to request:

 - Access to the personal data we hold about you (commonly known as a "data subject access request") including a copy of it.

 - The correction of the personal information that we hold about you if it is incomplete or inaccurate (although if you hold an account with us, you may be able to do this in certain cases yourself by visiting the Account Information page on the Charlotte Tilbury website);

 - The deletion or removal of personal data we hold about you where there is no good reason for us continuing to process it or where you have exercised your right to object to processing (see below);

 - For our processing of your personal information to be restricted in certain circumstances, for example if you want to establish its accuracy or the reason for processing it; and